fpindado/iWom-inator/Python/README.md

   2. Unzip on a folder in your PC
   3. Update the configuration files under `config/` folder:
       - file `config/users.csv` with your login(s) and password(s).
-      - file `config/config.ini` with the options as needed
+      - file `config/config.ini` with the options as needed.
-      - file `config/vacation.ini` with the vacation and bank holiday dates
+      - file `config/abscences.ini` with the abscences types and dates.
+Follow instructions on the file to configure.
   4. The script is launched by one of the .bat files under `bin/` folder.
 Depending on the browser you use, pick the one that is right.
+Recommended options are firefox or chrome, as they will launch silently.
   5. You can add the launcher in the windows scheduler, so it runs every day to update the time.

 ### Linux